El Salvador’s State of Exception Anti-gang Security Measure Gets Extended for the 34th Consecutive Time

 The State of Exception in El Salvador is a security measure enforced by the Salvadoran Government to directly combat criminal gangs.
 It restricts certain constitutional guarantees; however, it is credited for reducing the country’s crime and homicides.

-The extension was approved with 57 votes from deputies aligned with the current administration; two deputies abstained, and one voted against the security measure.
+The extension was approved with 57 votes from deputies aligned with the current administration; the two ARENA deputies abstained, and one deputy, Claudia Ortiz of VAMOS, voted against the security measure.

 According to the government, it is imperative to maintain the State of Exception measures to guarantee the population’s life and personal integrity.

-This marks the 31st consecutive extension of the security measure, which will remain in effect until November 6, 2024.
+This extension marks the 34th consecutive extension of the security measure, which will remain in effect until February 2025.

 SEE ALSO: El Salvador State of Exception; A Security Measure Implemented to Fight Gangs